Treaty of Ruby Valley (1863): Treaty

-In the early 1860s some of the Western Shoshone people were conducting raids against European American settlers who were traveling along the Humboldt River and the Overland Trail.
+In the early 1860s, some of the Western Shoshone people were conducting raids against European American settlers who were traveling along the Humboldt River and the Overland Trail.
 The Federal government established Fort Ruby to provide security for the settlers against the Indians.
+In May 1863, U.S. Army cavalry led by Captain S. P. Smith from Fort Ruby massacred 52 Goshute Indians at Bahsahwahbee in Spring Valley, Nevada, an event known as the Swamp Cedars Massacre of 1863.

-To protect gold sources in the West in order to prosecute the American Civil War, the U.S. started to negotiate treaties with the Shoshone and other peoples of the Great Basin.
-On 1 October 1863 Governor James W. Nye of Nevada Territory and Governor James Duane Doty of the Utah Territory signed the Treaty of Ruby Valley.
-Twelve chiefs signed for the "Western Bands of the Shoshonee Nation of Indians".
+The U.S. started negotiating treaties with the Shoshone and other peoples of the Great Basin to protect gold sources in the West in order and prosecute the American Civil War.
+On 1 October 1863, Governor James W. Nye of the Nevada Territory and Governor James Duane Doty of the Utah Territory signed the Treaty of Ruby Valley.
+Twelve chiefs signed for the "Western Bands of the Shoshonee Nation of Indians."
 All but one made a mark in place of a signature.
-The document was witnessed by J. B. Moore, lieutenant-colonel Third Infantry California Volunteers; Jacob T. Lockhart, Indian agent, Nevada Territory; and Henry Butterfield, interpreter.
-White men present at the treaty of 1863 were the first to refer to these several native bands by the name of "Western Shoshone."
-The peoples speak the Shoshone language, also known as Shoshoni, and are similar culturally, while operating independently.
+The signing of the document was witnessed by J. B. Moore, a lieutenant colonel in the Third Infantry California Volunteers; Jacob T. Lockhart, the Indian agent in the Nevada Territory; and Henry Butterfield, the interpreter.
+White men present at the treaty of 1863 were the first to refer to these several native bands as "Western Shoshone."
+The bands all spoke the Shoshone language, also known as Shoshoni, and were culturally similar yet operated independently.

 The signatories agreed to cease hostilities.
-The chiefs would allow free passage for European Americans along the routes through Shoshone country, establishment of U.S. military posts and rest stations for travelers and for mail and telegraph companies, continued operation of telegraph and stage lines, and construction of a railway passing through their country from the Plains to the Pacific Ocean.
-They would also allow prospecting for gold, silver or other minerals, mining of any deposits found, formation of mining and agricultural settlements and ranches, erection of mills and logging of timber.
-When the President of the United States should "deem it expedient for them to abandon the roaming life," they agreed to become herdsmen or agriculturalists on reservations that would be assigned to them.
-In exchange, the Shoshone would receive twenty annual payments worth $5,000 each in the form of cattle and other goods.
+The chiefs would allow free passage for European Americans along the routes through Shoshone country, establish U.S. military posts and rest stations for travelers and for mail and telegraph companies, continue the operation of telegraph and stage lines, and construct a railway passing through their country from the Plains to the Pacific Ocean.
+They would also allow for prospecting for gold, silver, or other minerals; mining of any deposits found; establishing mining and agricultural settlements and ranches; constructing mills; and logging timber.
+When the President of the United States "deem[ed] it expedient for them to abandon the roaming life," they agreed to become herdsmen or agriculturalists on reservations assigned to them.
+In exchange, the Shoshone would receive twenty annual payments worth $5,000 each cattle and other goods.